dojo/docs/dijit/info.rst

   var dialog = new dijit.Dialog({ title:"No ID" })
   console.log(dialog.id);

-All Dijits follow the same programatic convention.
+All Dijits follow the same programmatic convention.
 Create a new instance with the JavaScript ``new`` function, pass an object-hash of properties and functions (in this case, title:""), and supply an optional "source node reference".

 .. code-block :: javascript
   :linenos: